emmawalshdev/The-Book-bar/README.md

 ### Acknowledgments
-* Thanks to Gerald mcBride for the help and guidance thoughout this project
+* Thank you to Gerald mcBride for his help and guidance thoughout this project.